 Day 1: Paro to Thimpu

 Hotel Amodhara in Thimpu.
 3-star category hotel approved by Bhutan Tourism Council.
 We stayed here for a nigh.
 It was warm greetings and they serve good food.
-Bhutan Tour is in full board. we normally take breakfast and Dinner in the same hotel we stay at.
+Bhutan Tour is in full board. we normally take breakfast and dinner in the same hotel we stay at.

-Bhutanese small shops at middle of Thimpu
+Bhutanese small shops in the middle of Thimpu

 The above mention and pictures of the first day Bhutan Tour from Kathmandu Paro to Bhutan is only small highlights.
 As Nepal Highland Treks is a Bhutan Tour operator based in Nepal and we are one of the Nepal Trek Company too, we can give you more information and provide you good travel plan.
 Please feel free to contact us for more information and get your suitable tour plan.